|Enter drug name|

 How does this medication work?
 What will it do for me?

 Meperidine belongs to the class of medications known as narcotic analgesics (pain relievers).
 It is used to treat moderate-to-severe pain associated with many medical, surgical, obstetrical, and dental procedures.
-It acts on the brain to relieve pain.
+It works to decrease pain by acting on the brain to increase pain tolerance.
+Meperidine works very quickly and will usually begin to relieve pain within 15 minutes.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.